 I ran outside of the cafeteria as fast as I could, disregarding the confused glares of some students.
 I turned a corner and spilled out of the side-door.
 My feet stamped on the grass as I made my way to the bloody, tattered jacket beneath the tree.
 Except there was no blood, as if the red liquid had dried out, leaving no trace.

 Its sleeves were ripped, as if an overweight cat with huge paws clawed at them.
 There was hole in the side too, as if someone had tried to stick a pair of scissors right through it.
 It was bitten and crumpled and looked like it was used for target practice.

 But the worst part?
 I was a hundred percent sure that this is Zach Maeston’s jacket.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SunChildXDWrite a Review